Published on: 15 Nov 2019 | Last updated: 23 June 2020 | Reading time: 4 minutes | Watching time: 5 minutes

-Both offer options including forwarding & backward video, volume up/down, zoom controls, and brightness adjustment.
-VLC Media Player’s swipe forward/backward feature can be improved because sometimes if you seek forward for a few seconds, the video doesn’t forward and vice versa.
-Also, if you manually add a subtitle file and minimise and maximise the app, you will not see the subtitles.
-Sometimes, the subtitle menu doesn’t even open (you have to go back to the videos menu and play the video again).
-MX Player has one feature missing which is seeking on double-tap.
-VLC forwards/backwards the video ten seconds if you double-tap on either side of the screen.
+VLC Media Player’s swipe forward/backward feature can be improved because if you forward for a few seconds, the video doesn’t forward.
+Apart from that, if you manually add a subtitle file and minimise and maximise the app, you will not see the subtitles.
+The problem worsens as the subtitle menu does not respond.
+In that case, going back to the main menu and playing the video again is the only option.

-MX Share or MX File Sharing is a subsidiary tool which allows you to transfer video files fastly with the combined help of Bluetooth and WiFi.
-This powerful and quick sharing technique can also be found in many apps.
-The app only supports video files, and the receiver must have MX Player installed to complete the process.
+MX Share or MX File Sharing is a tool which allows transferring video files fastly with the combined help of Bluetooth and WiFi.
+This powerful sharing technique can also be found in many apps, such as Google Files.
+The app only supports video files, and the receiving end must have MX Player installed.
 VLC does not offer sharing tools except the default sharing features.

 MX Player is a commercial app, and you’ll see ads throughout the app.
 The ads types include in-video when you pause, in between videos section, etc. The premium version of MX costs a few bucks depending on the location which gives access to the ad-free experience.

-The answer to this question is in the interface and advertisements.
-I would probably suggest going with VLC because it supports a little more extensions and it is open source and ad-free.
-MX Player is good, but to get rid of ads and unlock premium features, you’ll have to pay money.
+I would suggest going with VLC because it supports a little more extensions and is completely free.
+MX Player is great, but to get rid of ads and unlock premium features, you’ll have to pay money.

 I hope the blog post: VLC vs MX Player helped.
 Which app will you be using?
 Please share your views in the comments below and subscribe to the newsletter for future updates.